Swine Feed Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- June 2025: The U.S. International Trade Commission launched anti-dumping and countervailing duty investigations into Chinese L-lysine imports following a petition by the Lysine Fair Trade Coalition.
+- June 2025: The U.S. International Trade Commission initiated anti-dumping and countervailing duty investigations into Chinese L-lysine imports in response to a petition from the Lysine Fair Trade Coalition.

-- February 2025: DSM-Firmenich announced plans to exit its animal nutrition and health business across 2025, creating openings for rivals in vitamins, enzymes, and specialty additives.
+- February 2025: DSM-Firmenich announced plans to exit its animal nutrition and health business by the end of 2025, creating opportunities for rivals in vitamins, enzymes, and specialty additives.

 - January 2025: Novus International partnered with Resilient Biotics to develop new feed solutions targeting swine immune health and respiratory challenges, with commercial products anticipated within three years.